Healthy Villages, Inc. is a 501(c)3 non-profit organization that supports health initiatives in impoverished villages in West Africa.

 HOW DO WE DO IT?
 Healthy Villages, Inc. seeks funding for and organizes a variety of projects aimed at supporting village health:

-Health related missions bring volunteers from developed countries to remote, underserved poor villages to provide direct care to villagers who cannot afford care from local clinics.
+Healthcare missionsbring volunteers from developed countries to remote, underserved poor villages to provide direct care to villagers who cannot otherwise access medical or dental care.

-A variety of ongoing projects address specific needs in villages for infrastructure improvement.
+A variety of ongoing projects address personal and community wellbeing and specific health-related needs.

-Funding comes from a variety of sources - tax-deductible monetary and in-kind donations, grants, and our for-profit business, Batiks for Life.
+Funding comes from a variety of sources - tax-deductible monetary and in-kind donations, grants, fundraising tours, and corporate partners.